 Does Barnesville need new sidewalks or other town-owned facilities?
 Where should they be located?
 How should they be paid for?

-Current members of the Planning Commission are: Woody Bailey, Chair; Mildred Callear; Cynthia Jennings; Meg Menke; and Judy Stone.
+Current members of the Planning Commission are: Mildred Callear; Cynthia Jennings; Judy Stone; and, Carlitta Constant.

 BOARD OF APPEALS